-For today’s DYK fun facts we will look at Popsicles.
+For today’s Did You Know we will look at Popsicle fun facts.

 - The inventor was Frank Epperson who, in 1905, left a mixture of powdered soda and water out on the porch, which contained a stir stick.
 That night, temperatures in San Francisco reached record low temperature.
 When he woke the next morning, he discovered that it had frozen to the stir stick, creating a fruit flavored ice treat that he named the epsicle.
 18 years later he patented it and called it the Popsicle.